Copilot

 What it does:

-Security Copilot gives you insights and recommendations using Microsoft’s threat intelligence (processing over 100 trillion signals daily), industry best practices, and your own data from Microsoft and partner tools.
+Security Copilot gives you insights and recommendations using Microsoft’s threat intelligence, industry best practices, and your own data from Microsoft and partner tools.
 You can:

 • Investigate and remediate security threats using natural language queries

-• Build KQL queries and analyse suspicious scripts
+• Build Kusto Query Language (KQL) queries and analyse suspicious scripts

 • Understand risks and manage your security posture